The Sporting Life of Zeeland

 Special routes have been prepared for cyclists and mountain bikers.
 Many bike routes link up nicely with the bike ferry crossings, so you’ll get to visit more islands.
 Mountain bike routes follow, in part, unsurfaced paths so it can get muddy.
 Racing cyclists can pump those pedals across the Delta Works on the Zeeuwse Wind Route – the name says it all.

 Just about the entire province is crisscrossed by a walking route network.
 It’s designed for you to work out your own route and distance.
 You choose: walk alongside endless pastures, through nature reserves, towns, villages and wetlands.
-You can buy themed, or area-specific, walking routes at a VVV Inspiration Point and off you go.

 Riding on horseback is a fine way to see the islands and beaches of Zeeland.
 Just dip those hooves in the water, and gallop through the surf.
 There are several bridle way and driving routes to enjoy – and a nearby stables will happily let you hire a horse or a pony.